 The purpose of this Request for Proposals (RFP) is to solicit competitive bids from eligible contractors.
-The project entails the design, construction, and installation of two advanced, efficient, and reliable air monitoring shelters to replace the existing ones.
-The new shelters must accommodate our existing air monitoring equipment and ensure our sustained ability to assess air quality in accordance with regulatory standards.
+The project entails the design, construction, and installation of one advanced, efficient, and reliable air monitoring shelter to replace an existing one.
+The new shelter must accommodate our existing air monitoring equipment and ensure our sustained ability to assess air quality in accordance with regulatory standards.
 The successful bidder will be required to enter into a formal agreement with the District for the purpose of completing the specified work and providing the products according to this RFP.